Trump: Democratic debate ratings suggest people are 'desperate' for me

 Breaking News Emails

-Trump's tweet came just minutes before the start of the second night of debate in Detroit, in which which former Vice President Joe Biden and Sen. Kamala Harris, D-Calif., are among the contenders set to face off.
+Trump's tweet came just minutes before the start of the second night of the second presidential debate in Detroit, in which former Vice President Joe Biden and Sen. Kamala Harris, D-Calif., are among the contenders set to face off.

 Earlier in the day Wednesday, Trump said that Democrats would lead the nation “into an economic sinkhole,” specifically taking aim at Biden and Harris.